 Yes, you can wear tartan if you’re not part of a clan.
 If you’re unable to find your family tartan or don’t have any Scottish ancestry at all, you can still wear tartan.
 There are a few universal tartans to choose from which anybody can wear.
 These universal tartans include:

 As long as you’re respectful, you can wear almost any Scottish tartan you like regardless of clan or family.
 One of the most famous exceptions is the Balmoral tartan.
 This is the royal tartan and to wear it you must have the sovereign’s permission.

 You can wear your family tartan whenever you want.
 However, the most popular time for people to wear tartan is on special occasions.
 It’s common to see family tartans worn at:

 You don’t have to wait for a special occasion to wear your tartan though.
 It’s perfectly acceptable to rock the pattern any time of year, for example for a rugby match or a ceilidh dancing event.
 Just make sure you behave respectfully and have pride in what you’re wearing.

-Hop aboard one of our tours to uncover all things Scotland.
+Hop aboard one of our small-group tours to uncover all things Scotland.
 Our friendly team of driver-guides are highly knowledgeable and have plenty of fascinating stories which they can’t wait to share with you.
 Discover everything from the fantastical legends of the Old Man of Storr to the iconic history of Mary Queen of Scots.
 You could even combine your Scottish adventure with a tour of England, Wales or Ireland.